-1 Introduction
+Introduction

 Robust and stable grasping is one of the key requirements for successful robotic manipulation.
-Although, there has been a lot of progress in the area of grasping [1], the state-of-the-art approaches may still result in failures.
+Although, there has been a lot of progress in the area of grasping [1], the state-of-theart approaches may still result in failures.
 Ideally, the robot would detect failures quickly enough to be able to correct them.
-In addition, the robot should be able to learn from its mistakes to avoid the failures in the future.
+In addition, the robot should be able to learn from its mistakes to avoid similar failures in the future.
 To address these challenges, we propose using early grasp stability prediction during the initial phases of the grasp.
-We also present a regrasping behavior that corrects failed grasps based on this prediction and improves over time.
+We also present a machine learning method that is able to learn a regrasping behavior that corrects failed grasps based on tactile perception and improves over time.

 In our previous work [2], we presented a first step towards an autonomous regrasping behavior using spatio-temporal tactile features and reinforcement learning.
 We were able to show that simple regrasping strategies can be learned using linear policies if enough data is provided.
 However, these strategies do not generalize well to other classes of objects than those they were trained on.
-The main reason for this shortcoming is that the policies are not representative enough to capture the richness of different shapes and physical properties of the objects.
+The main reason for this shortcoming is that the policies are not descriptive enough to capture the richness of different shapes and physical properties of the objects.
 A potential solution to learn a more complex and generalizable regrasping strategy is to employ a more complex policy class and gather a lot of real-robot data with a variety of objects to learn the policy parameters.
+The main weakness of such a solution is that, in addition to requiring large amounts of data, these complex policies often result in the learner becoming stuck in poor local optima [3].
+In this paper, we propose learning a complex highdimensional regrasping policy in a supervised fashion.
+Our method uses simple linear policies to guide the general policy to avoid poor local minima and to learn the general policy from smaller amounts of data.